-KINS 275 UT Exercise Physiology
+KINS 276 Exercise Physiology

 This course is an introduction to the physiology of muscular exercise, physical conditioning, and training.
 Topics include: acute and chronic effects of exercise on body systems; basic concepts of cardiovascular, respiratory nervous and muscular responses to physical activity; short and long term adaptations to exercise; and the interrelationships among energy intake, energy transfer during exercise, and the physiologic systems that support energy transfer.
 Students apply what they have learned to enhance exercise training, athletic performance, and health.

-Prerequisite: KINS 231 or BIO 112 (or HK 224) 3 CR / (3,0)
+Prerequisite: KINS 232 or BIO 112 3 CR / (3,2)

-KINS 291 UT Work Experience in Kinesiology
+Work Experience in Kinesiology

 The purpose of this field experience is to provide the student with a practical learning environment in the field of Kinesiology.
 It offers students the opportunity to be active participants in a work-related environment and apply theory, concepts, and skills learned previously during their various Kinesiology diploma courses.
 This course is a graduating requirement to be taken in second year.
 Prerequisites: Must have successfully completed at least five of the following courses: KINS 110, KINS 122, KINS 127, KINS 150, KINS 235, KINS 245, HK 210, HK 122, HK 127, HK 100/200 0 CR / 25 hours